Measuring Principles

 current I in each serial part: I = Vbe / Rbe = Vi / Ri [ 2 ]

-The R-component sensitivity is not as straight forward as the emf-component sensitivity.
-The R-component fluctuation amplitude is caused by Rbe fluctuation.
-An insect resistance (Rbe) fluctuation range of 107-109Ω will cause a signal fluctuation (amplitude) between the yellow and the blue s-curve (in Vi/V%) at each Ri in the X-axis range (Fig. 6).
-At an input resistance Ri of 108Ω the Vi/V fluctuation is represented by the ΔVi/V (double black arrow).
-The absolute value of ΔVi/V fluctuation for all Ri values in the 105-1011Ω range is represented by the black dashed Gaussian curve.
-The Gaussian curve should be considered as the R-component sensitivity at each Ri.
-With increasing Ri the R-component sensitivity increases first to a maximum at Ri 108Ω and then decreases.
-Thus, the maximum R-component sensitivity ΔVi/V (Rbe modulation of V) appears occurs at an Ri value halfway the (log) Rbe 107-109Ω fluctuation, i.e. when Ri=108Ω, about 80% on the Vi/V scale.
+R-component sensitivity is not as straight forward as the emf-component sensitivity.
+The R-component amplitude is caused by Rbe fluctuation.
+An insect resistance (Rbe) fluctuation of 107-109Ω will cause a R-component signal (amplitude) between the yellow 107Ω and the blue 109Ω s-curve (Fig. 6).
+When Ri is 108Ω the R-component is represented by the ΔVi/V black double arrow.
+The ΔVi/V absolute value of the R-component sensitivity for all Ri values in the 105-1011Ω range is represented by the black dashed Gaussian curve.
+The Gaussian curve therefore, should be considered as the R-component sensitivity.
+For the insect resistance fluctuation range (ΔRbe) of 107-109Ω R-component sensitivity ΔVi/V first increases from about 0% to a maximum of about 80% at Ri 108Ω and then decrease to about 0%.
+The maximum R-component sensitivity (Rbe modulation of V) is at Ri 108Ω, i.e. halfway the (log) Rbe 107-109Ω fluctuation, i.e. when Ri=108Ω; about 80% on the Vi/V scale.

-What is the role of Vbe?
-This is the voltage across Rbe (Fig. 5) and represented as a black double arrow (Fig.6, Vbe/V; just arbitrarily chosen here for demonstration at 107.6Ω Ri).
-Vbe has an inverse sigmoid relationship to Ri on Vi/V scale (not shown here); Rbe vs. Ri.
-However, Vbe is not part the measured signal and the assumption that Vbe would represents the R‑component sensitivity (Backus, 2019, 2020) is incorrect should be rejected.
+The role of Vbe.
+Vbe is the voltage across Rbe (Fig. 5, and proportional to thr Fig.6 dashed black Vbe/V double arrow on Vi/V scale (arbitrarily chosen here at 107.6Ω Ri).
+Although Vbe is complementary to Vi/V is not recorded as only Vi across Ri is the measured signal.
+Therefore, the assumption that Vbe would represents the R‑component sensitivity (Backus, 2019, 2020) is completely incorrect and should be rejected.

-The large 107-109Ω ΔRbe fluctuation range in the example here is very unlikely to occur in waveforms during real insect recordings.
-Though no data of real Rbe fluctuations have been published, a 107-107.25Ω (about 8MΩ) ΔRbe fluctuation range during a spittle bug waveform has recently been measured experimentally (Cornara, unpublished).
+Real Rbe fluctuation.
+The large 107-109Ω ΔRbe fluctuation range used in the example here is very unlikely to occur in real insect recordings.
+Though hardly any data of real Rbe values and fluctuations have been measured and published, a 107-107.25Ω (about 8MΩ) ΔRbe fluctuation during a spittle bug waveform has recently been established experimentally (Cornara, unpublished).
 The spittle bug R-component amplitude maximum at 107.125Ω Ri (value halfway ΔRbe) is only about 12% on the Vi/V scale (Fig.7, maximum of dashed black Gaussian curve and black ΔVi/V double arrow between the yellow and dashed blue s-curve).
 For aphid E2 pulses (see Fig. 8) a ΔRbe of 109.02-109.04Ω (about 50M) fluctuation range has been measured (Tjallingii, unpublished); maximal 2% Vi/V scale.

 .
-Plotting f versus Ri (range 105-1011Ω) results in an inverse s-curve (Fig. 7, two red curves).
-For a ΔRbe fluctuation between 107-109f increases with decreasing Ri; to nearly 100% at 105Ω Ri and decreases to 0% at 1011Ω Ri.
+Plotting f versus Ri results in an inverse s-curve (Fig. 7, two red curves) but note: the Y-axis of f is .
+For a ΔRbe fluctuation between 107-109Ω f increases with decreasing Ri to nearly 100% Vi/V at 105Ω Ri and with increasing Ri at1011Ω f is reduced to about 0%.
 Though the R-component sensitivity (Fig. 7, black dashed Gaussian curve) has an optimum of about 9% at 107.125Ω, f is highest for the lowest Ri.
 The ΔVi/V R-component decreases too as the R-component sensitivity shows (black ΔVi/V double arrow).
-Similarly, the f factor depends on the ΔRbe fluctuation, and for the more realistic 107-107.25Ω Rbe fluctuation f will increase to only about 37% ΔVi/V scale at 105Ω Ri (Fig.7, right Y-axis), which is only 0.55-0.99% Vi/V scale (left Y-axis).
+The f factor - similar to the R-component sensitivity - also depends on the ΔRbe fluctuation, and for the more realistic 107-107.25Ω Rbe fluctuation f will increase to only about 37% ΔVi/V scale at 105Ω Ri (Fig.7, right Y-axis), which is only 0.55-0.99% Vi/V scale (left Y-axis).
 This very small signal therefore, needs a very high gain to be visusalized.
 A gain of up to 12000x had to be applied when using such low Ri values in the Backus 2019).
 As in Fig.7, the original graph (Tjallingii, 1988) f was also in the same graph and using a separate Y-axis, ΔVi/V and Vi/V respectively.
 Though possibly confusing, this difference was clearly explained in the 1988 text.
 The Vi signal decreases when Ri becomes smaller and depending on the fluctuation range may need a higher gain.
 The common Ri in DC EPG devices is 109Ω and the usual gain of 50-100x is adequate.

+Entangling and interference.
 Most R- and emf-components in EPG signals are not separately contributing to the signal.
 Their fluctuations are often similar and coinciding since they have an underlying biological activity in common.
-For example, when the cibarial valve in the food canal opens the electrical insect resistance (Rbe) will decrease and causes a higher R‑component voltage.
-Meanwhile the phloem sap flux in the stylet canal increases and causes a higher streaming potential (Vemf voltage) as well.
+For example, when the cibarial valve in the food canal opens the electrical insect resistance (Rbe) will decrease and cause a higher R‑component voltage.
+Meanwhile the phloem sap flux in the stylet canal increases and causes a higher streaming potential Vemf (emf-component) voltage as well.
 Thus both components coincide and contribute entangled to the signal.
 When the emf- and R-component have the same sign they will reinforce each other but if they have an opposite sign they will counteract.

 For example, the characteristic E2 spikes are clear when the V level is made negative by Vs adjustment (Fig. 8, bottom V‾ trace).
 When the V level is adjusted by Vs to a 0Volt level (V0 trace) only the small negative emf-components of these E2 spikes are shown (V0 trace).
 Further positive V level increase shows no spikes (V+ trace).
 Then the negative emf-component of the E2 spikes are compensated by the positive going R-component of these spikes.
 And when the V level is increased further, the E2 spikes appear again, now positive (trace V++).
 The sign switch and the amplitude changes point to a clear R-component of the E2 spikes.